mathesar-foundation/mathesar-wiki/design/specs/eding-view-records.md

 ## Scenario 2: If the view doesn't allow edit (non-updatable view)
 ### User adds, removes, or edits records that are part of a view
-If the view doesn't allow editing, the user will have to navigate the source table and make changes there.
+If the view doesn't allow editing, the user will navigate to the source table and make changes there.
 The user can select a record's field and click on the edit button from the view toolbar, and this action will trigger a dialog where the user can choose to navigate and open the source table.

 [Prototype for Non-Updatable View](https://www.figma.com/proto/Uaf1ntcldzK2U41Jhw6vS2/Mathesar-MVP?page-id=4928%3A47261&node-id=5118%3A63068&viewport=324%2C48%2C0.93&scaling=contain&starting-point-node-id=5118%3A63068&show-proto-sidebar=1)

+# Other Interactions
+## User reorders columns in a view
+A user might want to change the order in which columns are laid out in a view and can do so by dragging and dropping the columns into place.
+Note that this will require saving the view.
+Otherwise, the system will revert the order.
+The system should display a warning for a user that tries to close a view with unsaved changes.

 # Global Updates
 Some items from previous reviews for the 'Working with Views' milestone have been included in this prototype and can be accessed in the steps defined for view creation.
 [Prototype for Creating a View](https://www.figma.com/proto/Uaf1ntcldzK2U41Jhw6vS2/Mathesar-MVP?page-id=4928%3A47261&node-id=5118%3A66661&viewport=324%2C48%2C0.93&scaling=contain&starting-point-node-id=5118%3A66661&show-proto-sidebar=1)

-- Add a column to view menu
+- Add a column to view the menu
 - Column options for a linked column
 - Set Up Lookup Column
 - Relationships in View List (previously referenced tables)